olliw42/mLRS/docs/PARAMETERS.md

 Can be "enabled", "antenna1", "antenna2".

 #### Rx Ch Order ####
-Channel order with which the rc data is emitted by the receiver.
+Channel order of the rc data emitted by the receiver.
 Can be "AETR", "TAER", "ETAR".

 #### Rx Out Mode ####
-Selects the rc protocol on the out port.
+Selects the protocol of the rc data emitted on the out port.
 Can be "sbus", "crsf", "sbus inv".

 #### Rx Out Rssi Ch ####